How do you facilitate change? In this occasional series, we explore various aspects of facilitating individual and group change.

-The second question on the card I use for running a closing conference personal introspective asks: What is the current situation?
-I used to think this question was the easiest of the five questions to answer, but now I’m not so sure.
+The second question I ask during a closing conference personal introspective is What is the current situation?
+I used to think this question was the easiest of the five questions to answer.
+Now I’m not so sure.

-Just like in improv, it’s tempting to decide that dramatic change is needed and then rush into listing ideas for reshaping your life.
+Just like in improv, it’s tempting to decide I need dramatic change, and then rush into listing ideas for reshaping your life.
 The unfortunate reality is that you can’t really figure out where you want to go until you know where you currently are.

 Knowing where you are doesn’t just mean the facts of your situation:

-- I’m stuck in a job with no prospects of career advancement.
+- I have a job with no prospects of career advancement.